GeorgeBeeley/georgebeeley.github.io/AR.js/README.md

 :-------------------------:|:-------------------------:
 ![A](https://github.com/GeorgeBeeley/georgebeeley.github.io/blob/master/AR.js/images/marker_a.png)  | ![B](https://github.com/GeorgeBeeley/georgebeeley.github.io/blob/master/AR.js/images/marker_b.png)

 Images can be downloaded and used as targets without printing by displaying them on your monitor.
+Being able to reposition the markers is beneficial to make the most of the applications features as they interact with one another based on proximity.